 Editor’s Note/Update: This was written in 2011, in Saratoga for The Saratoga Special, a few months after John Velazquez won his first Kentucky Derby aboard Animal Kingdom.
 The saddle sat high on a rack in Velazquez’s area of the jocks’ room and was pulled down and discussed with reverence by Valazquez’s valet Tony Millan.
-Since then, Velazquez used the saddle in Main Sequence’s Breeders’ Cup Turf victory in 2014, in a second Derby score in 2017 with Always Dreaming and in a few other major races along the way.
+Since then, Velazquez used the saddle in Main Sequence’s Breeders’ Cup Turf victory in 2014, in a second Derby score in 2017 with Always Dreaming, the Breeders' Cup Distaff of 2017 with Forever Unbridled and in a few other major races along the way.
 It only comes out for races with higher weights like the Triple Crown events and some others.
 The saddle, built for Angel Cordero Jr., has won five editions of the Kentucky Derby – three for Cordero (Cannonade in 1974, Bold Forbes in 1976 and Spend A Buck in 1985) and now two for Velazquez (Animal Kingdom and Always Dreaming).

 • • •